 - Daytime sleepiness

-How Can You Get a DOT Physical?
+Where Can I Get a DOT Physical?

-DOT Physicals can only be performed by health care professionals who are certified by the FMCSA.
+DOT physicals can only be performed by health care professionals who are certified by the FMCSA.
 You can search for a licensed medical examiner here.
 Licensed medical examiners may be:

 - Doctors of medicine (MD)

 - Nurse practitioners (NP)